Bálint Magyar

-Bálint Magyar (born as János Magyar; 15 November 1952) is a Hungarian politician, who served as Minister of Education between 1996–1998 and between 2002–2006.
+Bálint Magyar (born as János Magyar; 15 November 1952) is a Hungarian politician, who served as Minister of Education between 1996 and 1998 and between 2002 and 2006.
 He was a founding member of the Alliance of Free Democrats.

 His book Magyar polip – A posztkommunista maffiaállam (2013) describes modern Hungary as a mafia state.
 An English translation of the book, Post-Communist Mafia State: The Case of Hungary, was published in 2016.

 Family

-His paternal grandparents were the journalist Elek Magyar and Berta Kürthy who was granddaughter of the 19th century Hungarian Prime Minister Bertalan Szemere.
-His father is the writer and theatre manager Bálint Magyar, Sr. His mother, Olga Siklós (b.
+His paternal grandparents were the journalist Elek Magyar and Berta Kürthy, who was granddaughter of the 19th-century Hungarian prime minister Bertalan Szemere.
+His father is the writer and theatre manager Bálint Magyar Sr. His mother, Olga Siklós (b.
 Schwarcz), was born to a Jewish family in Kolozsvár.
 Bálint has a sister, Fruzsina who is the wife of Imre Mécs.
 Bálint Magyar's wife is Róza Hodosán, a former member of the National Assembly of Hungary.
 They have a daughter, Annamária.

 Career

 He earned a degree in history from the Faculty of Humanities of the Eötvös Loránd University in 1977.
-Magyar is a Research Fellow at the Financial Research Institute (since 2010) with a Doctoral degree in Political Economy (1980) from Faculty of Law of the Eötvös Loránd University in Budapest.
+Magyar is a Research Fellow at the Financial Research Institute (since 2010) with a doctoral degree in political economy (1980) from Faculty of Law of the Eötvös Loránd University in Budapest.
 He has published and edited numerous books on post-communist mafia states since 2013.
-He was an Open Society Fellow for carrying out comparative studies in this field (2015-2016), Hans Speier Visiting Professor at the New School (2017), and a Senior Fellow at the CEU Institute for Advanced Study (2018-2019).
-Formerly, he was an activist of the Hungarian anti-communist dissident movement, founder of the Liberal Party of Hungary (SZDSZ, 1988), a Member of the Hungarian Parliament (1990-2010), and the Hungarian Minister of Education (1996-1998, 2002-2006).
+He was an Open Society Fellow for carrying out comparative studies in this field (2015–2016), Hans Speier Visiting Professor at the New School (2017), and a Senior Fellow at the CEU Institute for Advanced Study (2018–2019).
+Formerly, he was an activist of the Hungarian anti-communist dissident movement, founder of the Liberal Party of Hungary (SZDSZ, 1988), a member of the Hungarian Parliament (1990–2010), and the Hungarian minister of education (1996–1998, 2002–2006).